-PML-N claims ‘institutions’ calling their senators
+PML-N claims ‘institutions’ calling their Senators

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The PML-N leadership on Thursday alleged that the government was using the state institutions and intelligence agencies for election of its candidate as the Senate chairman.
+ISLAMABAD: The PML-N leadership on Thursday alleged that the government was using state institutions and intelligence agencies for election of its candidate as the Senate Chairman.

-Addressing a press conference here, the former prime minister Shahid Khaqan Abbasi said the PML- N senators were being called by officials of an intelligence agency that they should not vote Yusuf Raza Gilani for chairmanship of the Senate.

 He said he was happy to hear from the DG ISPR that Pakistan Army should not be dragged into politics.
 He said there still time for the institutions to let the Senate chairman election to be held according to Constitution and senators are allowed vote as per their will.